Clean case data

 Field_names missing numeric date character logical

-The results provide an overview of the content of all character columns, including column names, and the percent of some data types within them.
+The results provide an overview of the content of all character columns, including column names, and the percentage of some data types within them.
 You can see that the column names in the dataset are descriptive but lack consistency.
 Some are composed of multiple words separated by white spaces.
-Additionally, some columns contain more than one data type, and there are missing values in the form of an empty string in others.
+Additionally, some columns such as date_onset contain more than one data type, which means that they can not be immediately recognized and transformed to <Date>.
+There are missing values in the form of an empty string "" in some and NA in others.

 Common operations

-This section demonstrate how to perform some common data cleaning operations using the cleanepi package.
+This section demonstrates how to perform some common data cleaning operations using the cleanepi package.

 Standardizing column names